-My name is Zijian (Jason) Ding, a graduate researcher in UC San Diego with BEng and MSc in ECE.
+My name is Zijian (Jason) Ding, a graduate student in UC San Diego working with Prof. Steven Dow.
+My research focuses are social computing and collective innovation.
 I am the recipient of scholarships and grants above US$137,000.

 About My University Experience